Flights with Air New Zealand on SALE

 Entertainment: Over 1,800 hours of entertainment choices are available for on-demand viewing.
 Watch the latest movie, TV shows and news or just sit back and relax while listening to the huge music collection.
 For those who bring their own entertainment on board, your seat will offer USB power connections to allow for continued use of personal devices.

-Food and Beverage: Chef-inspired meal options are available in Premium Economy and matched with the finest New Zealand wines.
+Food and Beverage: Fresh, New Zealand-inspired meal options are available in Premium Economy and matched with the finest New Zealand wines.
 Snacks in-between meals are also available and can be ordered directly from the seat-back touchscreen.

 As part of your Premium Economy experience you'll also enjoy priority check-in and boarding, and recieve increased luggage allowance.

 The Business Premier cabin features a 22 inch wide signature chalk coloured leather seat which flips over to create a 6 foot 7.5 inches fully flat bed, all with direct aisle access and memory foam mattress, duvet and two full size pillows.